politie/ngx-formkit/projects/formkit/README.md

 | label | `string` | Label to render next to the toggle. |

 ### Status
 You can use the `status` property on a field to alter the status of a field dynamically, based on form values or `control` properties.
 The `status` property asks for a function that returns a object with `disabled`, `hidden` and `required` properties (all optional) that are of type `boolean`.
-The function has a `payload` paramater with the following properties:
+The function has a `payload` parameter with the following properties:

 ```ts
 type payload = {